ercrema/bayesian_spd/README.md

 # Data and R scripts for the manuscript  'A Bayesian approach for fitting and comparing demographic growth models of radiocarbon dates: a case study on the Jomon-Yayoi transition in Kyushu, Japan'

-This repository contains an updated version of the data and scripts used in the following manuscript.
+This repository contains an updated version of the data and scripts used in the following manuscript:

 Crema, E.R. and Shoda, S. 2021.
 A Bayesian approach for fitting and comparing demographic growth models of radiocarbon dates: a case study on the Jomon-Yayoi transition in Kyushu, Japan.